 It's not often we see a strong woman of colour (WOC) as the lead protagonist in scripted Australian television, but Heartbreak High breaks away from the norm with Ayesha Madon's casting.
 The Netflix teen drama — which is a reboot of the original 90s show of the same name — positions Madon's character Amerie as central to the drama, emotion, conflict and love that unfolds at Hartley High School across eight episodes.

 But 24-year-old Madon's own experience growing up in Australia was vastly different.
 There was no main character energy and she didn't feel Amerie's boldness to hook up with boys or put bullies in their place.
-Being a South Asian woman made school challenging and her confidence took a back seat.
+Being a South Asian woman made high school challenging and her confidence took a back seat.

 "I can't speak on behalf of every first-gen brown woman, [but] my experience was tumultuous to say the least," Madon tells Refinery29 Australia.